ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-reduce-the-size-of-a-resulting-file.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How to reduce the size of a resulting file
+title: How to reduce the size of a resulting file
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How to reduce the size of a resulting file
-description: Dynamic Web TWAIN SDK Documentation FAQs How to reduce the size of a resulting file
+description: How to reduce the size of a resulting file
 ---

-# Develop
+# Development

 ## How to reduce the size of a resulting file